 NOTE: This is only possible if you are on campus or connected via VPN.

-Or for step by step instructions (including screens shots) see the install Panopto Recorder page.
+Or for step-by-step instructions (including screens shots) see the install Panopto Recorder page.

 The PTC website has information on how working remotely can work for you, with useful resources such as tool kits - Your Wellbeing and Development and Managing Your Staff.